 We arrived home from NYC a couple days ago.
 In all likelihood, it was our last trip to the city that never sleeps (and where I don’t sleep much either because of the street noise), at least for a few years.

 Our kids, who lived there for the last three years, are moving back to our corner of Texas at the end of September.
 My excitement is matched only by the same feelings I had when my oldest son and his family recently moved to a house only about 5 minutes from ours.
 Mimi and Papa are in grandparent heaven!

 (Now you know the real reason why I haven’t been blogging so much here lately.)

 Meanwhile, I’ve been trying to work off the damage done by the fabulous Chocolate Chip Walnut Cookies and the Oatmeal Raisin cookies we always pick up from Levain’s Bakery on our way out of town.
 Have you tried them?
 To begin with, they are huge.
 But they are also buttery, chewy, and downright addictive.
-Almost thankfully, they cost a lot at $4 apiece, so that helps to tame the temptation.
+Thankfully, they cost a lot. $4 a piece tames the temptation.

 So…..no more sweets for awhile.
 I’m sure it won’t last, but here’s a recipe that’s so easy and tasty, I usually have no room for dessert when I’ve had my fill of these Crispy Chicken and Spinach Flautas.

 It’s similar to the Crispy Egg and Sausage Breakfast Flautas I wrote about here.
 Start with my favorite TortillaLand uncooked flour tortillas (available dependably at Costco and other grocery stores, not so dependably.)
 I like the TortillaLand tortillas because of the way they bake up flaky and crispy.